rddefauw/kubeflow-manifests/website/content/en/docs/deployment/cognito-rds-s3/guide-terraform.md

 - Create a Cognito user pool
 - Create a S3 bucket
 - Create an RDS DB instance
+- Create an EFS or FSx file system
+- Configure CloudWatch for metrics and logs
 - Deploy Kubeflow with Cognito as an identity provider, RDS as a KFP and Katib persistence layer, and S3 as an artifact store

 Find additional information on [using Cognito with the AWS Distribution for Kubeflow]({{< ref "./guide/#background" >}}) in this guide.
 You can also check [Terraform documentation](https://www.terraform.io/docs).